-BUSN 1015 - Introduction to Healthcare Reimbursement

-This course is designed to increase efficiency and streamline administrative procedures for insurance coding and billing.
+BUSN 1015 - Introduction to Healthcare Reimbursement (3)This course is designed to increase efficiency and streamline administrative procedures for insurance coding and billing.
 Topics include documentation in the medical record, diagnostic code selections, types of insurance, Medicare compliance policies related to documentation in the medical record, diagnostic code selections, types of insurance, Medicare compliance policies related to documentation and confidentiality, and HIPPA and other compliance regulations.

-ALHS 1090 Medical Terminology for Allied Health

-Sciences Co-requisites: All Required
+Pre-requisites: All Required

-ALHS 1011 Structure and Function of the Human Body
+ALHS 1090 Medical Terminology for Allied Health Sciences Co-requisites: All Required ALHS 1011 Structure and Function of the Human Body